Donders-Institute/hpc-wiki-v2/README.md

 # hpc-wiki-v2

 DCCN HPC wiki written in reStructuredText and built with [Sphinx](http://www.sphinx-doc.org).
+It is v2 (version 2) because there was the first version written in Markdown.